 Better management of your financial strategies is one of the easiest and most effective ways to improve your financial health.
 Also, there are a host of tools out there that you can use to manage your tax burden and help you prepare for upcoming milestone events.

-For example, if you want to save for retirement, you can look into IRAs (traditional or Roth), 401(k)s, and tax-deferred annuities.
-For those interested in helping a loved one pay for college, 529 college savings plans can be an excellent option, or you may want to consider a whole life insurance policy since the cash value accumulates tax deferred and can be used, 100% tax free if loans and partial withdrawals3,4 are structured properly, during your lifetime.
+For example, if you want to save for retirement, you can investigate IRAs (traditional or Roth), 401(k)s, and tax-deferred annuities.
+For those interested in helping a loved one pay for college, 529 college savings plans can be an excellent option, or you may want to consider a whole life insurance policy to protect your loved ones if an unforeseen happens.
+The cash value within the policy accumulates tax deferred and can be accessed during your lifetime, generally income-tax free.1

 Learn to how to meet your savings goals and prepare for your family’s future.

 Thank you for subscribing!

 1Accessing cash value will reduce the death benefit and available cash surrender value.